USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 -   Deposition velocity – which (if any) deposition velocity is the deposition velocity for the pollutant mapped to; allowed velocities are specified within the model source code.
 -   Deposition velocity factor – if the pollutant is mapped to a deposition velocity, uniformly apply a scaling factor to this velocity.
+-   Initial condition– which initial condition species is the pollutant mapped to; if not specified, this will default to the species name.
+-   IC Factor – if the pollutant is mapped to an initial condition species, uniformly apply a scaling factor to the concentrations.
--   Initial/boundary conditions – which initial and boundary condition species is the pollutant mapped to; if not specified, this will default to the species name.
+-   Boundary condition – which boundary condition species is the pollutant mapped to; if not specified, this will default to the species name.
--   IC/BC Factor – if the pollutant is mapped to an initial/boundary condition species, uniformly apply a scaling factor to the concentrations.
+-   BC Factor – if the pollutant is mapped to an boundary condition species, uniformly apply a scaling factor to the concentrations.
 -   Scavenging - which (if any) species is the pollutant mapped to; Allowed scavenging surrogates are specified within the model source code.
 -   Scavenging factor - if the pollutant is mapped to an species for scavenging, uniformly apply a scaling factor to the scavenging rate.
 -   Gas-to-aerosol conversion – which (if any) aerosol chemistry species does the gas phase pollutant concentration go into for transformation from the gas-phase to the aerosol-phase.